clarissen/conformal-BDNK-1p1-tx/README.md

 7. data_manager.py - this loads, saves, and checks simulation data/specification.
 All data is saved as .npy files.
 Dictionaries are saved as .json.
 Energy-momentum conservation and simulation configuration are saved as .txt files.
 Each simulation must be given a name and this will be saved in the sims directory.
 This will eventually contain all simulation data, the variables calcualted from post.py and the animations from animator.py.
 8. main.py - run this to simulate the fluid.

-# Post-processing features.

-- convergence.py
-  - performs a global convergence test on the conserved variables T00, T0x.
-Test performed according to Alcubierre's numerical test using 3 simulations with resolution ratio r = 2 and the vector 1-norm.
-Must manually input the simulations for comparisons in the data frame and call them accordingly.
-- hydro_frames.py
-  - performs a comparison test by animation and vector 1-norm differencing between T00, T0x, Txx across three hydro frames.
-Must manually input the simulations for comparisons in the data frame and call them accordingly.

 # What you can change:
-The only place where the user must interfact with the simulation is in config.py, here you can change the simulation metadata, the physical parameters, and the problem types.
+The only place where the user *must* interface with the simulation is in config.py, here you can change the simulation metadata, the physical parameters, and the problem types.